 Orchestration Cluster authorization

 Camunda 8's Orchestration Cluster provides a fine-grained authorization system for controlling access to web components and APIs.
-This system applies to:

-Authorization applies only to these orchestration components.
-It does not apply to other Camunda services, such as Web Modeler or Optimize.
+These authorizations do not apply to other Camunda services, such as Web Modeler or Optimize.

-- Based on the principle of least privilege.
+The authorization system is built on the principle of least privilege.

-- Enforced across both web components and API requests.
+This model is enforced across both web components and API requests.

 - User

-is authorized to create new users. - Group
+john.doecan be authorized to create new users. - Group

-is authorized to delete the groupsales
+devOpscan be authorized to delete the groupsales. - Role

 - User